connectedcooking/opcua-dynamic-node-manager/README.md

     .registerAndGet();
 ```

-The above listed code is equivalent to the following definition withou usage of builders:
+The above listed code is equivalent to the following definition without the usage of builders:

 ```java
 var dynAttrs = new DynAttributeManager();